theusufructuary/weatherappypeople/README.md

 ## Target User

-We imagined that this app would be used by Tourist to display the destination they are visiting or planning to visit in the next 8 days.
+We imagined that this app would be used by Tourists to display the destination they are visiting or planning to visit in the next 8 days.

 ## To start using the app